2.3 Critical Issues in GenAI

 As communicators, we need to be thoughtful about the ways these biases might be perpetuated or left unexplored when we use genAI output in all types of documents and media.

-Take Action: Completing a bias check for all prompts and output, and editing the content to remove bias is an important obligation for the ethical use of genAI.
-To be able to do this, you must be well informed about the issues relating to bias, so taking the steps to become literate on issues relating to representations of race, socioeconomic status, gender, ethnicity, ability, and other forms of bias will help you develop a keen awareness of what to watch for in genAI output.
+Take Action: Completing a bias check for all prompts and output, and editing the content to remove bias is an important obligation for all users of genAI.
+To do this, you must be well informed about the issues relating to bias, so taking the steps to become literate on issues relating to representations of race, socioeconomic status, gender, ethnicity, ability, and other forms of bias will help you develop a keen awareness of what to watch for in output.

 Hallucinations

-GenAI tools make things up, and they convey those falsehoods with such a confident tone that humans can be fooled into accepting the fake content.
+LLMs make things up, and they convey those falsehoods with such a confident tone that humans can be fooled into accepting the fake content.
 As probabilistic models, they are designed to generate the most likely response to any given prompt.
 Given that these tools do not ‘know’ anything, and are — in most instances — limited in their ability to fact check, the responses generated can include factual errors and invented citations/references.
-This known phenomenon has been termed ‘hallucination,’ and is one persuasive reason to evaluate and fact-check all output a genAI tool produces.
-Take a look at this video below to find out about why genAI hallucination occurs.
+This known phenomenon has been termed ‘hallucination,’ and is one persuasive reason to evaluate and fact-check all output an LLM produces.
+Take a look at this video below to find out about why hallucinations occurs.

-Take Action: Apply a healthy skepticism when reviewing genAI output and adopt a consistent practice of checking outputs against verified sources.
-GenAI often includes unsupported claims in its output.
+Take Action: Apply a healthy skepticism when reviewing LLM output and adopt a consistent practice of checking outputs against verified sources.
 Verify outputs for claims lacking evidence and/or taken out of the context of the original argument.
-Then follow up to correct and/or support claims made ensuring that they align with the original intent.
+Then follow up to correct and/or support claims ensuring that they align with the original intent.

 MisInformation, Disinformation, and Malinformation (MDM)